About Us

 Our Role

-The VSL Board represents the public face of the BC Honda Vancouver Squash League, setting and implementing the policies which govern our league.
+The VSL Board represents the public face of the VSL, setting and implementing the policies which govern our league.
 We are also a working board, and our Directors hold portfolios and manage the various areas of our operations.
-We expect our Directors to conduct themselves with professional decorum and respect.
-While we are not in a paid position, the level of responsibility that our Directors hold is the equivalent to management within a small-sized business.
+We expect our Directors to conduct themselves with professional decorum and respect at all times.
+While we are not in paid positions, the level of responsibility that our Directors hold is the equivalent to management within a small-sized business.

 About the Board